ishouty/blog-sample-application/README.md

 The blog application consists of two apps, API express JS and Frontend Next JS to ulitlize the static generation renderer from Next JS.

 ### Front End
-All of the files are built on build time in comparision to server side which happens on run time for the features required.
+All of the files required for static generation are built on build time in comparision to server side which happens on run time for the features required.

 SSG:  Automatically generated as static HTML + JSON (uses getStaticProps)